Colorado Minimum Coverage Car Insurance: Requirements and Costs (2024)

 • $15,000 for property damage liability per accident

-Colorado is a fault state, which requires the person at fault for an accident to pay for the damages.
-Whether a state is a fault or no-fault state affects insurance costs and how claims are processed after a car accident.
-In a no-fault state, drivers typically turn to their own insurance coverage to pay for minor injuries, regardless of who is at fault, often increasing the cost of personal injury protection coverage.
-Fault states require the person at fault for an accident to pay for the damages.
+Colorado is a fault state that requires the driver at fault in an accident to pay for the damage.
+The distinction between fault and no-fault states affects insurance costs and how claims are processed.
+In a no-fault state, drivers use their own insurance to cover minor injuries, often increasing the cost of personal injury protection coverage.
+In fault states like Colorado, the at-fault driver is responsible for the damage.

 colorado icon